OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 # SparkHistoryServer

-The Spark History Server is the central logging and monitoring dashboard for spark.
-It is exactly like the SparkUI but for all of your spark jobs.
+The Spark History Server is the central logging and monitoring dashboard for Spark.
+It is exactly like the SparkUI but for all of your Spark jobs.

 Architecture:
-- The SparkSession | SparkApplication uploads the logs onto an S3 bucket
+- The SparkSession/SparkApplication uploads the logs onto an S3 bucket
-- The Spark History Server listens that S3 bucket in order to show all information about the spark job
+- The Spark History Server listens that S3 bucket in order to show all information about the Spark job(s)

 ## Create your own SparkHistoryServer

-We provide the Spark History Server as a self-serving service which means you can simply provision it by yourself if you need it.
-If you don't need it anymore, please delete it to free up the resources and save money (it does not delete your logs) =)
+We provide the Spark History Server as a **self-serving service** which means you can simply provision it by yourself if you need it.
+If you don't need it anymore, please delete it to free up the resources and save money =) (don't worry, it does not delete your logs)

 ### 1. Get all dynamic values/variables/names